mattermost/docs/source/administration/custom-terms-of-service.rst

 .. note::

- Users on mobile do not have to accept the terms of service with mobile support scheduled for an upcoming release.
+ Users on mobile will not be presented with the custom Terms of Services.
+Mobile support is scheduled for an upcoming release.

 Configuring Terms of Service
 --------------------------------